camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 * activiti-crystallball, activiti-kickstart and some more, which are simply not there (and not yet missed by our users).

+## Summary

-As you can see, in detail there are some differences. *But for 3 years of working in parallel - the differences are still small.
-Hence migration is a really doable task.* Most customers doing a migration in the past had not much trouble doing so.
+These were the most important differences.
+As you can, there are some. *But for 3 years of working in parallel - the differences are not that big and migration is a really doable task.*

+We have quite some customers migrating from Activiti to Camunda in the past, and none had much trouble doing so.